Roger Lindsay: Personal information

+On 2 April 2023, it was announced that Lindsay had died.

 Coat of arms

 Lindsay was granted a coat of arms by Lord Lyon King of Arms in 1987.
 The shield is blazoned Gules a Fess chequy Azure and Argent between a Lion passant guardant and a Pot of three growing Lilies Argent.
 He was also granted the crest of the Head Neck and Wings of a Swan Or charged with a Maple Leaf Gules and the motto "Festina Lente".
 This translates to "hasten slowly."

 These arms were registered in 1997 by the Canadian Heraldic Authority.

 In 2004 the Lord Lyon King of Arms made a further grant based on the original 1987 arms which includes the additaments particular to a Scottish Barony together with a Standard of that particular rank.